redsanket/spark/external/starling/guide/query_bank/index.rst

 Calculating the Total Job Completion Time
 -----------------------------------------

-Target Audience
-###############

-- business owners of data pipelines
-- lead data SE
-- segment owners
-- capacity managers
-- program managers

-Problem
-#######

-The members of the target audience need different time frames for grid activity that may involve a complex set of jobs, data pipeplines, segments, applications, and products.
-For example, a business owner of a data pipeline might need data move through a pipeline on the grid in under 3.5 hours, whereas, a lead data SE instead focuses on the total time needed to execute an application.
+Business owners of data pipelines, lead data SEs, segment owners, capacity managers, and program managers all require different completion times for grid activity that may involve a complex set of jobs, data pipeplines, segments, applications, and products.
+A business owner of a data pipeline might need data move through a pipeline on the grid in under 3.5 hours, whereas, a lead data SE instead focuses on the total time needed to execute an application.

-The total job completion time might involve tracing a job belonging to a segment that is part of a larger pipeline.
+Calculating the total job completion time may be complex because it might involve tracing a job elonging to a segment that is part of a larger pipeline.
-This pipeline might be part of an application that is, in turn, part of a larger product.
+This pipeline could be part of an application that is, in turn, part of a larger product.
 The L2 of the business unit will have a SLA and utilization metrics for this product along with others.

-So, based on the simple figure below, how do you calculate the total actual time to compare with your expected time?
-The answers is with **tags**, which we'll look at in the next section.
+Given an start and end time in the simple figure below, how would you calculate the total actual time to compare with your expected time (SLA/required time)?
+The answers is with **tags**, which we'll look at next before showing how to use them.

 .. image:: images/data_pipeline.jpg
    :height: 160 px